PrefectHQ/prefect-bitbucket/README.md

 public_bitbucket_block.save("my-bitbucket-block")
 ```

-#### Create a BitBucketRepository block for a public repo at a specific branch or tag
+#### Create a BitBucketRepository block for a public repo at a specific branch or tag.
 ```python
 from prefect_bitbucket import BitBucketRepository